technoyes/cross-email-validator/README.md

 ## Step 1: Syntax

 * It first ensures that the value is a non-empty string, that the character '`@`' is somewhere in that string, and that it is not the first or last character.
-* Then uses [validator/lib/isEmail](https://www.npmjs.com/package/validator) for validating the e-mail address format, which amounts to firing a big ugly regexp against it.
+* Then uses [validator/lib/isEmail](https://www.npmjs.com/package/validator) for validating the e-mail address format.
+This does an extensive amount of checks, with a whole suite of checks specifically for `@gmail.com` addresses.

 ## Step 2: Network Checks